cewing/codefellows_f2_python/source/session02.rst

 4. Using this table, add a ``if __name__ == "__main__":`` block to test your function.

-Test each pair of inputs between 0 and 4 and assert that the result produced by your function is the result expected by the wikipedia table.
+Test each pair of inputs for ``m`` between 0 and 3 and ``n`` between 0 and 4.
+Assert that the result produced by your function is the result expected by the wikipedia table.
+What happens for values of ``m`` greater than 3?

 When your module is run from the command line, these tests should be executed.
 If they all pass, print "All Tests Pass" as the result.